A brief introduction about parking stop installation standards!

 You can replace damaged parking blocks with advanced and effective marking stops to make your accessible parking garages safe again.

 If you want to remove a parking block from your free parking, airport parking, electric vehicle parking, or valet parking spots, you can use this simple and practical guide to achieve your goal.

 - Step 1: Put the sharp edge of the chisel under one end of the parking spot and start hitting the chisel with a hammer.
 Keep hitting the chisel until the parking stop edge separates from the ground.

 - Step 2: Repeat the above procedure at the other end of the parking stop.

-- Step 3: Place a crowbar beneath the middle of the parking stop and remove the whole parking block by putting force.
+- Step 3: Place a crowbar beneath the middle of the parking stop and forcefully remove the parking block.

 - Step 4: Remove adhesives attached to the ground using a solvent.
 Clean the area to remove debris and dust.